zer0ed/zer0prompt/README.md

 Usage:
 ------

-1. Clone the project from github to your local machine
+1. Clone the project from github to your local machine.

 >  git clone https://github.com/zer0ed/zer0prompt.git

-2. Configure user options in zer0prompt/zer0prompt.conf (optional)
+2. Configure user options in zer0prompt/zer0prompt.conf (optional).

-3. Add the following lines to your ~/.bashrc
+3. Append the needed lines into .bashrc

->  source ~/zer0prompt/zer0prompt.sh
->  zer0prompt
->  unset zer0prompt
+>  cat zer0prompt/install.txt >> ~/.bashrc

+4. Logout then Login to refresh the changes.

 Similar Projects and Credit: